cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Extras

-Optionally, if you're not routinely playing MIDI as a matter of course, you can disable `fluidsynth` sessions, which can free up resources and avoid potential conflicts.
+Optionally, if you're not routinely playing MIDI from your desktop as a matter of course, you can disable `fluidsynth` sessions, which can free up resources and avoid potential conflicts.

 ```bash
 systemctl --user stop fluidsynth